ckuelker/quick-guide-en-us/Dev/Python/Environment/creating-virtual-environments.md

 ## Excursus On Perl Virtual Environments

 Virtual environments are well known in Perl.
-And there are basically two reasons why you would manage and use Perl virtual environments: (1) Some conflicting Perl modules.
+And there are basically two reasons why you would want to manage and use virtual environments in Perl: (1) Some conflicting Perl modules.
 (2) A controlled environment.
-While I came across (2) more than once I actually never experienced (1) in the last 25 years.
-While I think it is possible, it seems seldom to be an issue as modules tend to upgrade in Perl quite smoothly.
-As my experience with Python is less long, I am wondering why virtual environments are suggested to be used so many times.
+While I have encountered (2) more than once, I have never encountered (1) in the last 25 years.
+While I think it is possible, it rarely seems to be an issue, as modules in Perl tend to upgrade quite smoothly.
+Since my experience with Python is less long, I wonder why virtual environments are suggested so often.

 | Scope                       | Python           | Perl                |
 | --------------------------- | ---------------- | ------------------- |